vercel/next.js/packages/next/README.md

 Next.js uses the `App` component to initialize pages.
 You can override it and control the page initialization.
 Which allows you to do amazing things like:

-- Persisting layout between page changes.
+- Persisting layout between page changes
-- Keeping state when navigating pages.
+- Keeping state when navigating pages
-- Custom error handling using `componentDidCatch`.
+- Custom error handling using `componentDidCatch`
-- Inject additional data into pages (for example by processing GraphQL queries).
+- Inject additional data into pages (for example by processing GraphQL queries)

 To override, create the `./pages/_app.js` file and override the App class as shown below: